Sparking a shared charging revolution

 Obstacles to overcome

-The first project of its kind, Zenobē’s shared hub needed a suitable site.
+As the first project of its kind, Zenobē needed to find suitable land.
 Where would the facility be located?
 In a dense urban area, there were only a handful of vacant sites available.
-Each had to be evaluated and assessed on a variety of criteria: proximity to the warehouse, availability of power, and more.
+Each had to be evaluated and assessed on a variety of criteria: proximity to the warehouse, accessibility, availability of power, and more.

-Brownfield land comes with an existing history and condition, and the location that was selected for the charging hub already had some electrical cables running underneath.
-It was through its electrical engineering expertise that Zenobē was able to accommodate this within plans, ensuring the new infrastructure designs accommodated it while suiting the new requirements.
+Brownfield land comes with an existing history and condition, and the location that was selected for the charging hub already had high voltage electrical infrastructure running underneath.
+It was through its electrical engineering expertise that Zenobē was able to accommodate this within its plans, ensuring the new infrastructure designs met all requirements by the Network Distributor as well as other major stakeholders.

 Map of Sydney, Australia, highlighting the location of the Woolworths charging hub with an orange marker near the Mascot area.